Recreating Broken or Missing Handles

 How to Choose Between TimberTech Lines

-You’ve made the decision to go with a composite decking product, and have even narrowed it down to TimberTech – but now what?
-The next step is to decide between the different TimberTech lines and figure out which one is right for your project.
-Three TimberTech Product Lines TimberTech organizes their decking products into three…
+You’ve decided to go with a composite decking product and have narrowed it down to TimberTech.
+So, now you need to decide between the different TimberTech lines, but which one is right for you and your project?
+Three TimberTech Product Lines TimberTech organizes its decking products into three distinct lines: Choosing the right TimberTech line…

 Read More